-One notorious limitation that SCORM has is its browser security limitations.
+One notorious setback associated with SCORM is its browser security limitations.
 As a result, SCORM does not enable communications between cross-domain content.
-So, if you had an LMS system on one domain that needed to share content with an LMS residing on another domain – that would be a challenge for a SCORM -enabled LMS.
+So, if you had an LMS system on one domain that needed to share content on another domain – that would be a challenge for SCORM.

-However, eLearning occurs in a diverse range of environments – not just within SCORM-compliant settings.
-By virtue of its ability to record learning experiences in any environment, Tin Can/xAPI may provide more broadly applicable LMS solutions.
+However, eLearning occurs in a diverse range of environments – not just within a SCORM-compliant setting.
+By virtue of its ability to record learning experiences in any environment, Tin Can/xAPI may provide more broadly applicable learning solutions.

 - Multiple score reporting

 - Broader applicability for simulations, gaming, social learning, adaptive learning and team-based learning experiences